Bootstrap's components

 Navbar use a class

-design to devices which has screen size smaller than 992px
+design to devices which has screen size smaller than 992px, and the larger

 screen size will experience desktop design.